outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

    :alt: Outpost capabilities
    :align: center

-The capabilities hierarchy is ressource-oriented, with family definition that should be easy to understand:
+The capabilities hierarchy is resource-oriented, with family definition that should be easy to understand:

-   * *Devices* for all hardware devices related ressources
+   * *Devices* for all hardware devices related resources
    * *System* for all operating system related functions
    * *Memory* for all cold and hot storage accesses, including shared memories
-   * *Cryptography*, for all operating-system based cryptographic ressources, such as entropy source(s)
+   * *Cryptography*, for all operating-system based cryptographic resources, such as entropy source(s)

-Capabilities has been defined based on the security impact on the associated ressource access.
-When developing an application, the user should easily know what ressource is required by its own application using this hierarchy.
+The capabilities have been defined based on the security impact on the associated resource access.
+When developing an application, the user should easily know what resource is required by its own application using this hierarchy.

 Spawning mode
 """""""""""""